nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 * 2.7.2 Delete course mapping plan with invalid task number
-  * Prerequisites: only one course mapping plan in tracker
+  * Prerequisites: less than 100 course mapping plans in tracker
   * Test case: `delete 100`
   * Expected: Prints out error message indicating to provide valid index and a prompt to list out the available mappings in personal tracker